geo-ant/blog/_posts/2023-12-30-variable-projection-part-2-multiple-right-hand-sides.md

 as before, so that its easy to go back and forth between the articles and I'll keep repetition to a minimum.

-In the last article, we were concerned with least squares fitting a vector valued separable model function $$\boldsymbol{f}$$, written as a linear combination of nonlinear basis functions:
+In the last article, we were concerned with least squares fitting a vector valued, separable model function $$\boldsymbol{f}$$, which is written as a linear combination of nonlinear basis functions:

 $$